 Backing Up and Wiping Memory

-Selling to a company, on the other hand, presents fewer risks, although you might make slightly less profit from the exchange.
-Depending on the company which you sell your gadget to, many provide guarantees that the money they offer is the money you get, so you always know that you will get a good deal.
-Even if the company has to send the item back to you, perhaps if your assessment of the gadget is different to theirs, this is usually free.
+On the other hand, selling to a company presents fewer risks, although you might make slightly less profit from the exchange.
+Depending on the company to which you sell your gadget, many provide guarantees that the money they offer is the money you get, so you always know that you will get a good deal.
+Even if the company has to send the item back to you, perhaps if your assessment of the gadget is different from theirs, this is usually free.
 With free collection/delivery to the company in the first place, this means that the only possible loss is time.

-When selling to a company, they will often also wipe the data from the gadget for you, meaning that you do not need to think much about privacy and your personal details.
+When selling to a company, they will often also wipe the data from the gadget for you, meaning that you do not need to think much about privacy and your details.
 This can be a great relief, as often the concern when selling gadgets is that people will have access to sensitive information such as passwords.
-Since most of us do not know enough about our gadgets to be 100% sure the data has been erased, the guarantee of someone doing it for us can be ideal.
+Since most of us do not know enough about our devices to be 100% sure the data has been erased, the guarantee of someone doing it for us can be ideal.